 GENNOVATE’s research design builds on the approach developed and refined by three World Bank global studies: Voices of the Poor, Moving Out of Poverty, and On Norms and Agency.
-The methodology features a comparative case study method, qualitative data collection sensitive to local circumstances, standardization of instruments, and purposive sampling techniques.
+The GENNOVATE Methodology (download the full pdf here) features a comparative case study method, qualitative data collection sensitive to local circumstances, standardization of instruments, and purposive sampling techniques.
 Together these elements allow broad patterns to be detected without losing their grounding in local contexts and realities.

 The analytic approach is informed by a conceptual framework based in feminist and innovation theories and the notion of agency-opportunity structure interactions (see Concept note for further discussion).
 The study is guided by the following research questions:

 · How do gender norms and agency advance or impede innovation capacity and technology adoption in agriculture and NRM across different contexts?

 · How do new agricultural technologies affect gender norms and agency across different contexts?
 Under what conditions can technologies do harm?